andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 2022-03-04 Andreas notes

 * flow data frame right now has columns label, math and label_text.
 Are all 3 needed/used?
-How do they differ?
+How do they differ? **DONE.
+There is now label and label_text in both the variables and flows data frames for consitency.**

 * Just to confirm: for flow data frame, the from/to columns are just so users can easier understand, but if they were to edit those, nothing would happen, only actual xmin/xmax, etc. values are used for making the diagram, correct?
-Should probably be mentioned in the help file which columns user could/should add and which ones they should leave alone.
+Should probably be mentioned in the help file which columns user could/should add and which ones they should leave alone. **DONE.
+Correct, and this information is in the details section of the help file for prepare_diagram.**

-* flow data frame has columns color and size. not sure what they refer to. arrows? if yes, there is another arrow_size coming later. should maybe be first all columns related to arrows and naming as arrow_color, arrow_size, arrow_type, show_arrow, then all columns related to label?
+* flow data frame has columns color and size. not sure what they refer to. arrows? if yes, there is another arrow_size coming later. should maybe be first all columns related to arrows and naming as arrow_color, arrow_size, arrow_type, show_arrow, then all columns related to label? **DONE.
+This is the size of the line and color of line.
+These are update to be line_color and line_size.**

-* general comment: sometimes hard for me to figure out what happens if code and help text are not in sync. would be good if after each round of modifications, you can check that roxygen header/help text agrees with the latest code. otherwise i'm at times lost and need to go fishing in the code to figure out what is actually the new correct way of using the functions.
+* general comment: sometimes hard for me to figure out what happens if code and help text are not in sync. would be good if after each round of modifications, you can check that roxygen header/help text agrees with the latest code. otherwise i'm at times lost and need to go fishing in the code to figure out what is actually the new correct way of using the functions. **DONE.
+All documentation update -- but there still may be errors to be caught.**

 * Maybe a simpler way to add locations to variables? add_locations seems very complicated.
 Should be a way to multiply matrix with size/spacing vectors.
-Need to think through it.
+Need to think through it. **DONE.
+Rewrote the add locations function.**

 * Are these dummy compartments needed?
-It strikes me as rather complicated right now.
+It strikes me as rather complicated right now. **DONE.
+Dummy compartments gone and simpler, though more verbose, code used.**